-- Market (asset) risk: This is the risk that the value of investments could be adversely impacted by movements in interest rates, exchange rates, default rates or external market forces.
-This risk is monitored by the investment committee. - Operational risk: This risk is the failure of people, processes and systems or the impact of an external event on the syndicate's operations, and is monitored by the operations committee.
-An example would be a cyber-attack having a detrimental impact on our operations. - Credit risk: The syndicate has credit risk by exposure to the host's brokers which is monitored by the underwriting committee. - Regulatory and legal risk: This is the risk that the syndicate might fail to operate in line with the relevant regulatory framework in the territories where it does business.
+- Operational risk: This risk is the failure of people, processes and systems or the impact of an external event on the syndicate's operations, and is monitored by the operations committee.
+An example would be a cyber-attack having a detrimental impact on our operations. - Credit risk: The syndicate has credit risk to its reinsurers and brokers of which the reinsurance asset is the largest.
+The underwriting committee monitors this risk. - Regulatory and legal risk: This is the risk that the syndicate might fail to operate in line with the relevant regulatory framework in the territories where it does business.
 Of the seven risk categories, the board has the lowest tolerance for this risk.
 This risk is monitored by the risk and regulatory committee. - Liquidity risk: This is the risk that the syndicate might not have sufficient liquid funds following a catastrophic event.
-The investment committee monitors this risk which, given the nature of the asset portfolio, is currently small. - Group risk: The key risk is a deterioration in group's culture which leads to inappropriate behaviour, actions or decisions.
+The investment committee monitors this risk which, given the nature of the asset portfolio, is currently small. - Group risk: The key risk is a deterioration in group's culture which leads to inappropriate behavior, actions or decisions.
 This is monitored through engagement surveys, staff feedback and regular dialogue with senior management.
 The main group risk is that one group entity operates to the detriment of another group entity or entities.
 The Beazley plc board monitors this risk through the reports it receives from each entity.